walk1ng/scratch-go/README.md

 ==========

 Learning Go by Example
-This repository is for learning Goland by examples which refer https://gobyexample.com/
+This repository is for learning Golang by examples which refer https://gobyexample.com/